 The gift of blood may save the life of an accident victim, a cancer patient, a hemophiliac, a patient undergoing surgery, a premature baby or even a friend or loved one.
 And because fewer people donate during the holidays, the need for donations is typically greater in January.

-It can be especially acute at UC Irvine Medical Center, which is Orange County’s only Level 1 trauma center.
+It can be especially acute at UCI Medical Center, Orange County’s only Level 1 trauma center.
 “We often have an extra need for type O whole blood, which can be used for any patient,” says Tran, whose donation centers are celebrating National Blood Donor Month.

 It’s simple and safe to give blood

-Giving blood is safe and easy, and it can be done at UCI Health centers on the university campus in Irvine and at UC Irvine Medical Center in Orange.
+Giving blood is safe and easy, and it can be done at UCI Health centers on the university campus in Irvine and at UCI Medical Center in Orange.

 Learn more about our blood donation centers ›